yokken0907-eng/Universal-Fundamental-Theory-UFT/README.md

-Title:

-Universal Fundamental Theory (UFT) - Ver 6.0
+Universal Fundamental Theory (UFT) Ver 6.0
-Description:
-This repository hosts the official documentation, papers, and conceptual frameworks of the Universal Fundamental Theory (UFT).
+This repository is the official archive for the Universal Fundamental Theory (UFT).
+UFT is a unified physical framework that bridges cosmology, geology, and information physics.

-UFT is a new physical paradigm that redefines the vacuum as a physical superfluid lattice (Quantum Substrate) and derives fundamental constants from geometric projections of the E8 lattice.

-Key Resolutions in Ver 6.0:
-Hubble Tension: Resolved through vacuum viscosity and G-variance.

-Earth's Heat Budget: Identification of a Primordial Black Hole (PBH) core.

-Fine-Structure Constant: Geometric derivation with 0.0005% accuracy.

-【日本語概要】
-本リポジトリは「宇宙基幹論 (UFT) Ver 6.0」の公式文書および解説を格納しています。
-宇宙を物理的な流体（量子基層）として再定義し、幾何学的なアプローチから現代物理学の主要なパラドックスを解消します。

-主な解決内容:
-ハッブル・テンションの解消（真空粘性による補正）

-地球熱収支問題の解決（中心核原始ブラックホールの特定）

-微細構造定数の幾何学的導出（E8格子射影による計算）
+📄 Official Paper
+[疑わしいリンクは削除されました]

+📚 Comprehensive Guide (Japanese / English)
+For a detailed explanation of the theory, please refer to the following chapters:

+Chapter 1: Quantum Substrate Dynamics (QSD)

+Chapter 2: Geometric Derivation of Constants

+Chapter 3: Resolving Cosmic and Geological Anomalies

+Chapter 4: Information Physics and Consciousness

+☕ Support the Research
+buymeacoffee.com/yokken